US STOCKS-Dow hits record in stock rally as inflation fears recede | Business

 The sweeping $1.9 trillion COVID-19 relief bill passed by the U.S. House of Representatives gave President Joe Biden his first major victory in office.
 Some of the $1,400 in payments heading to most Americans could end up in the stock market and could provide a boost for GameStop and other stocks popular among retail investors active in online social media forums.

 Trading in GameStop gyrated wildly after multiple NYSE trading halts as shares of the video game retailer and other so-called meme stocks approached levels last seen during their late January rally.
-Among other "meme" stocks, Koss Corp soared, rising as much as 70% before the bell.
+It closed up 7.3%.
+Among other "meme" stocks, Koss Corp soared, closing up nearly 70%.

+Advancing issues outnumbered declining ones on the NYSE by a 2.97-to-1 ratio; on Nasdaq, a 1.79-to-1 ratio favored advancers.
+The S&P 500 posted 51 new 52-week highs and no new lows; the Nasdaq Composite recorded 329 new highs and 19 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)